shreyasudaya/recipe/README.md

-# This is a project for the course CS254 Database systems lab
+# This is a project for recipe website
 This is recipe website built using Flask and MongoDB.
 This makes use of many libraries.
 Directions for local deployment:
 1. clone said repository.